hashicorp/terraform/website/source/docs/providers/vsphere/r/virtual_machine.html.markdown

 * `name` - (Required) The virtual machine name (cannot contain underscores and must be less than 15 characters)
 * `vcpu` - (Required) The number of virtual CPUs to allocate to the virtual machine
 * `memory` - (Required) The amount of RAM (in MB) to allocate to the virtual machine
+* `hostname` - (Optional) The virtual machine hostname used during the OS customization - if not specified then `name` will be a hostname
 * `memory_reservation` - (Optional) The amount of RAM (in MB) to reserve physical memory resource; defaults to 0 (means not to reserve)
 * `datacenter` - (Optional) The name of a Datacenter in which to launch the virtual machine
 * `cluster` - (Optional) Name of a Cluster in which to launch the virtual machine